Common Mistakes in Technical Analysis

 Out-of-sample test (2020-2024):

-The durable lesson: If your strategy cannot tolerate parameter variations of ±20% without significant performance degradation, you have curve fit rather than discovered a robust edge.
+The rule that survives: If your strategy cannot tolerate parameter variations of ±20% without significant performance degradation, you have curve fit rather than discovered a robust edge.

 Prevention methods: